 In a medium bowl, combine paprika, pepper and 2 teaspoons of salt.
-Coat beef cubes well with spice mixture, then sear over medium heat, in the same pot until browned on all sides.
-Return the onions to the pot, add tomato paste, tomatoes, garlic, beef stock and the remaining 1 teaspoon salt.
+Coat beef cubes well with spice mixture, then sear over medium heat, in the same pot as you cooked your onions, until browned on all sides.
+Return the onions to the pot, add tomato paste, tomatoes, garlic, beef stock and the remaining 1 teaspoon salt and stir to combine.

-In a large, heavy-based saucepan bring the milk and butter to just under a boil then reduce the heat to medium low.
+For Maize Porridge: In a large, heavy-based saucepan bring the milk and butter to just under a boil then reduce the heat to medium-low.
 Add your salt and then slowly add your maize meal, stirring constantly.
-Whisk for a few minutes until smooth and lump-free.
+Whisk, for about 2 minutes, until smooth and lump-free.
 Simmer for 7 – 12 minutes until cooked.
 Stir occasionally and add more milk if you find it too thick.

 Serve hot, in deep bowls with a generous portion of goulash served on top, a dollop of sour cream makes for the final finish, adding a touch of dairy to a deeply flavoured stew.
 May the luck of the Gypsy be with you.